evanfwelch/production-feature-engineering/PITCHME.md

 ---
 <!-- .slide: style="text-align: left;"> -->
+Note: Ok so lets say you've followed all the advice. using a task scheduler, fake data, very modular queries, nicely written transformations... but you want to SCALE

 ## What do you do if:
 - Your model is working on 500MB of data... |
 - on your laptop... |
 - You get a MemoryError ... |
 - and you need to run this in the cloud... |

-Note: Ok so lets say you've followed all the advice. using a task scheduler, fake data, very modular queries, nicely written transformations... but you want to SCALE

 ---
 <!-- .slide: style="text-align: left;"> -->
+Note: anyone used distributed processing? spark? hadoop?
+Dask?
+Let's take a look.

 ## Use distributed processing before you *need* it
 - to scale from 100 rows to 100GB |
 - to avoid rewriting your code |